Monday, January 5, 2009

 Lastly we’ll create a new password for the root user in mysql:

-sudo /usr/bin/mysqladmin -u root password 'your password here'
+sudo /usr/bin/mysqladmin -u root password 'your password here'good luck

 Tuesday, September 23, 2008